DI 52120.215 Puerto Rico Workers’ Compensation (WC)

 Injury date 07/01/04 or later

 Users should familiarize themselves with these aids to ensure accurate processing of Puerto Rico WC cases.
+NOTE: It is important to review guidance in the Workers’ Comp Resource Page link above prior to any systems input.
+Incorrect information in the ICF screens results in multiple overpayments for beneficiaries.

 Puerto Rico does not provide regular COLAs on its WC.